aiven/aiven-docs/docs/products/metrics/howto/storage-overview-page.md

 - **Retention rule**: Displays the current data retention setting, which by default is set to **Keep data forever**.

+## Access the Storage page

+1. Log into the [Aiven console](https://console.aiven.io/), select your project, and select your Aiven for Metrics service.
+1. Click **Storage** in the sidebar.

 ## Manage storage settings